nmateyko/PLAB_final/README.md

 # Introduction

-This repository contains all code required to reproduce the results of (insert paper link here).
+This repository contains all code required to reproduce the results of Culture wars: Empirically determining the best approach for plasmid library amplification.

 ## Processing pipeline